 These five books' treatments of American colonial history in its earliest decades are remarkably similar.
-Inclusion of abundant material deemed important by the Atlantic History school in each of these books reflects more an academic fad than a judgment about how best to introduce the early history of the societies that became the United States to high school students.
-The books cover the period here under consideration with descriptions of nearly the same events, and their attitudes concerning those events are nearly identical.
+The inclusion of abundant material deemed important by the Atlantic History school in each of these books reflects more an academic fad than a judgment about how best to introduce to high school students the early history of the societies that became the United States.
+The books cover this period with descriptions of nearly the same events, and their attitudes concerning those events are nearly identical.

 The story of slavery in Anglophone North America is treated repeatedly as peculiar.
 More than once, information about slavery in the rest of the Atlantic World, besides of the world generally, is omitted.
 That goes as well for the Virginia court case of Johnson v.
 Castor, in which one African man succeeded in persuading a Virginia court to declare him legal owner of another African man-and thus to recognize slavery as a legal institution in Virginia for the first time.
-None of these books mentions it.
-References to women's place in the colonial societies in question imply that, for example, exclusion of women from leadership roles in religious institutions was unusual rather than universal.
+None of these books mention it.
+References to women's place in colonial societies imply that, for example, exclusion of women from leadership roles in religious institutions was unusual rather than universal.
 The sections on, for example, Pennsylvania's establishment by Quakers do not mention that, say, Islam did not (and does not) allow women imams, etc. This is not to say that negative aspects of the story should be slighted or ignored.
 Rather, they should be put in context.
-The writing teams of these five books take care not to contrast colonial North America to Spanish colonies farther south, West African societies, or the enormous Ottoman Empire to Europe's south and east when doing so would put the English in a good light; only the opposite.
+The writing teams of these five books take care not to contrast colonial North America with Spanish colonies farther south, West African societies, or the enormous Ottoman Empire to Europe's south and east when doing so would put the English in a good light; only the opposite.